digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 But that's a lot of duplication! ``cashTest`` and ``nftTest`` only differ in the line that creates the original asset and in the names of the choices used.
-With our new interfaces ``IAsset`` and ``IAssetTransferProposal``, we can write the body of this test a single time, which we name ``mkAssetTest``,
+With the new interfaces ``IAsset`` and ``IAssetTransferProposal``, you can write the body of this test a single time, with the name ``mkAssetTest``,

 .. literalinclude:: daml/daml-intro-13/daml/Main.daml
   :language: daml
   :start-after: -- MK_ASSET_TEST_BEGIN
   :lines: 2

-The idea is that it isn't the test itself, but rather a recipe for making the test given some inputs - in this case, ``assetTxt`` (a label used for debugging), ``Parties {..}`` (a structure containing the ``Party`` values for ``Alice`` and friends) and finally ``mkAsset`` (a function that returns a
+You now have not the test itself, but rather a recipe for making the test given some inputs - in this case, ``assetTxt`` (a label used for debugging), ``Parties {..}`` (a structure containing the ``Party`` values for ``Alice`` and friends) and finally ``mkAsset`` (a function that returns a